Man's body found in flooded vehicle in NSW

 When he could not be contacted, officers attached to Riverina Police District were notified.

-About 2.30pm on Tuesday emergency services received reports that a flooded vehicle had been spotted at Williams Crossing Rd, in the small rural town of Barmedman.
+About 2.30pm on Tuesday emergency services received reports that a flooded vehicle had been spotted at Williams Crossing Road, in the small rural town of Barmedman.

 Murrumbidgee police officers and the NSW SES fished the vehicle out and found the man inside.